microsoft/playwright/docs/src/test-api/class-testconfig.md

   - `cwd` ?<[string]> Current working directory of the spawned process, defaults to the directory of the configuration file.
   - `env` ?<[Object]<[string], [string]>> Environment variables to set for the command, `process.env` by default.

-Launch a development web server during the tests.
+Launch a development web server (or multiple) during the tests.

-If the port is specified, the server will wait for it to be available on `127.0.0.1` or `::1`, before running the tests.
-If the url is specified, the server will wait for the URL to return a 2xx status code before running the tests.
+If the port is specified, Playwright Test will wait for it to be available on `127.0.0.1` or `::1`, before running the tests.
+If the url is specified, Playwright Test will wait for the URL to return a 2xx, 3xx, 400, 401, 402, or 403 status code before running the tests.

 For continuous integration, you may want to use the `reuseExistingServer: !process.env.CI` option which does not use an existing server on the CI.
 To see the stdout, you can set the `DEBUG=pw:webserver` environment variable.

 The `port` (but not the `url`) gets passed over to Playwright as a [`property: TestOptions.baseURL`].
 For example port `8080` produces `baseURL` equal `http://localhost:8080`.
+If `webServer` is specified as an array, you must explicitly configure the `baseURL` (even if it only has one entry).

 :::note
 It is also recommended to specify [`property: TestOptions.baseURL`] in the config, so that tests could use relative urls.